 The band’s debut EP, For the Birds, was recorded at Fantasy Studios in Berkeley and released on April 30th, 2012.
 Jesse Nichols, who engineered the EP, describes Greater Sirens’ sound as, “modern, sharp, indie rock that’s not afraid of the ‘80s.”

-Greater Sirens will be releasing their first full-length album in late 2017, this time with Greg both engineering and producing.
+Greater Sirens will be releasing their first full-length album on June 1st, 2018, this time with Greg both engineering and producing.
 Named for the eerie vibe they set out to create, Unnatural Causes is a refreshingly unique approach to an often sterile genre.
-Incorporating their twin bass guitar sound, unconventional percussion, and more toy keyboards than could fill a toddler’s playroom, there is an experimental edge to the 12-track set that works in tandem with its pop core, making it a great album for both casual and close listening.
+Incorporating their twin bass guitar sound, unconventional percussion, and more toy keyboards than could fill a toddler’s playroom, there is an experimental edge to the 10-track set that works in tandem with its pop core, making it a great album for both casual and close listening.